 Why go to law school?

-A law degree (J.D.) is a professional graduate degree that enables its recipient to practice law, upon passing the state bar exam and meeting the character and fitness requirement for admission to practice in a given state.
+A law degree (juris doctor or J.D.) is a professional graduate degree that enables its recipient to practice law, upon passing the state bar exam and meeting the character and fitness requirement for admission to practice in a given state.

-It is crucial to address the question of “Why should I go to law school?” before you apply or even start preparing for the Law School Admission Test (LSAT), and to take time before applying to explore the legal field and the benefits of a J.D. degree through shadowing, internships, summer jobs and talking to as many lawyers as possible, including those who became discontent and changed careers.
-Only you, can decide if law school is right calling you, and the best way to decide this is through practical, hands-on experience and networking with current legal professionals.
+It is crucial to address the question of “Why should I go to law school?” before you apply or even start preparing for the Law School Admission Test (LSAT.)
+Take time before applying to explore the legal field through shadowing, internships, summer jobs and talking to as many lawyers as possible, including those who became discontent and changed careers.
+Only you can decide if law school is right calling you, and the best way to decide this is through practical, hands-on experience and networking with current legal professionals.